• Developer guide

 The following is an example configuration for the Metricbeat Openmetrics module to collect metrics about your Polaris environment.
 For more advanced use cases, refer to the Openmetrics module documentation.

-In the Metricbeat directory named modules.d, edit the openmetrics.yml file to connect to the Polaris Metrics API endpoint:
+In the Metricbeat directory named modules.d, edit the openmetrics.yml file to connect to the Polaris Metrics export API endpoint:

 # Module: openmetrics